ElhaiAgassi/OOP_Ex2/README.md

 # OOP_Ex2
 Welcome to the Ex2 project!
 This project provides a set of utility functions for working with text files.
+In general: we create several text files and calculate the total number of lines in these files.

+  We will use three methods:
+• Normal method without the use of threads
+• Using of threads
+• Using ThreadPool

 ## createTextFiles